brodyzt/Calculator-Chat-Bot/README.md

   1. The only the packages used with the terminal version are oUint, and nums so you should not need to install anything to run the command line version
   2. There is a make file to make running the code simpler
+    - required packages are oUnit(see #1 for install command) and Nums(does not require install)
     - `make test` will run the test suite
     - `make repl` will compile and run the
     - `make clean` will clean up the files built
 + Running the server
+    - This will require installing some extra packages the required packages are
+       * oUnit, YoJson, cohttp lwt
+       steps for installation on a mac are:
+         1. `opam install ounit`
+         2. `opam install yojson`
+         3. `opam install cohttp cohttp cohttp-lwt-unix`
+         4. `opan update`
+         5. `opam upgrade` (this will delete and reinstall everything)
+         6. `opam install ocurl`
     - `make compile` will compile the code
     - ./sever.ml will run the server